DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |DeveloperOff| replace:: disable developer mode
 .. |DeveloperOn| replace:: enable developer mode
 .. |Editor| replace:: go to the |product name| editor
+.. |EMail| replace:: go to the EMail app
 .. |End| replace:: the keyboard End key
 .. |Enter| replace:: the keyboard Enter key
 .. |FindForward| replace:: find text within the current screen element (forward search)
 .. |FindNext| replace:: find the next occurrence of the same text within the current screen element
 .. |FindPrevious| replace:: find the previous occurrence of the same text within the current screen element
 .. |ForceCrash| replace:: force a |user interface| crash
+.. |Gallery| replace:: go to the Gallery app
 .. |Help| replace:: go to the document for the |user interface|
 .. |Home| replace:: the keyboard Home key
 .. |HomeKey| replace:: the Android Home key